tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
+It SHOULD pad at least the Certificate and CertificateVerify ahnshake messages, via padding at the record layer, so that differences between different server_name instances (i.e. certificate or signature size) covered by the same ESNI key are not apparent on the network.
 Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions, and the value of this extension MUST match PaddedServerNameList.nonce.

 ## Split Mode Server Behavior {#backend-server-behavior}